FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Receiving_transfers.md

 For a file in undefined format, if the FLRECL parameter is set to:

 - a value greater
-    than the negotiated value of the network message size &lt;Rusize>, the maximum effective length of the records managed by the monitor equals the value &lt;Rusize>
+    than the negotiated value of the network message size &lt;Rusize&gt;, the maximum effective length of the records managed by the monitor equals the value &lt;Rusize&gt;
-- the &lt;Rusize>
+- the &lt;Rusize&gt;
     or less, the maximum effective length of the records will be the one specified

 In all cases, the integrity of the undefined format file is kept: no